Derflin/TuringJS/README.md

 ## Constants

 Our program gives a possibility of creating constant variables.
+They must be declared before rules.

-Their syntax is simple:
+Constant's syntax is simple:

 **[identifier]=[value]**